June-Skeeter/Module2_GEOS270_2021W1/docs/Content_Part2_2.md

 ### QC10

-A [large/small] scale map displays a would display beand a [large/small] scale map displays a [large/small] area.
+A map displaying UBC campus would be a [large/small] scale, a map displaying the whole world would be a [large/small] scale.

 ### QC11